-In case if you'll need to use Divi modules anywhere else outside main content in your pages you can copy the shortcodes that Divi generates and add them to the theme files or anywhere you need.
+If you need to use Divi modules anywhere else outside the main content in your pages, you can copy the shortcodes that Divi generates and add them to the theme files or anywhere you need.

-[et_pb_section] [/et_pb_section] .
-Generally, sections contain some parameters, so a real shortcode looks like this:
+Generally, sections contain some other parameters, so a real shortcode looks like this:

 [et_pb_section background_color="#7cda24" border_width_all="3px" width="57%"] [/et_pb_section]

-Sections contain Row and Rows contain Modules.
+A Row contains one or multiple Modules.
 Here are some examples of how other shortcodes look:

 By default, the shortcodes are not visible.
-To get the shortcodes, you can follow this guide:
+To get the shortcodes, you can follow these steps:

-Create the layout or add the module you want to get the shortcodes from.
+Step 1: Create the layout using Divi Builder by adding the module you want to get the shortcodes for;

-Save the changes and Activate the default WordPress theme or any 3rd party theme.
+Step 2: Save the changes and activate the default WordPress theme or any 3rd party theme in Dashboard > Appearance > Themes.
 If you are using Divi Builder Plugin, make sure it's disabled at this point.